jaeseongpark91/phius_certification_analysis/README.md

 ## Passive House Institute US Certification Case Analysis

 As a former PHIKO (Passive House Institute KOrea) researcher, I became interested in PHIUS (Passive House Institute United States) certification projects data.
 PHIUS provides its certification projects database information in their website.
-In this project, we will collect and organize the USA Passive House projects data, explore the data and share some interesting findings.
+In this project, I will collect and organize the USA Passive House projects data, explore the data and share some interesting findings.

 The codes are written in the Jupyter notebook **'phius_certification_database_new.ipynb'**.
 Please refer to this file.